ThomasByr/cpp_chess/README.md

     <summary> v0.0.1 : well... seems like I already did it (click here to expand) </summary>

 *   port from previous repo in python
+*   better v classes so the computer can plan against the player

 </details>